bitsondisk/k8s-jobs/README.md

                         this name)
   --env ENV             Environment variable to set in the format
                         "VARIABLE=value"
+  --script SCRIPT       Execute a bash script from a file from within the job
+                        before the command args if they are present
 ```

 This command will start the given container as an interactive job in kubernetes for shell commands or other interactive
 processes for R&D or debugging purposes.
-If no command is specified, this will default to a bash shell.
+If no command or script is specified, this will default to a bash shell.

 ## Installation
 To install the local version for development or usage, run: